Divya Desam

 Of the 108 temples, 105 are in India, one is in Nepal, and the last two are believed to be outside the earth, in Tirupparkatal/Kṣīra Sāgara and Vaikuntham.
 In India, they are spread across the states of Tamil Nadu (84), Kerala (11), Andhra Pradesh (2), Gujarat (1), Uttar Pradesh (4), and Uttarakhand (3).
 Muktinath, Saligramam is the only Divya Desam outside of India, in Nepal.
 Tamil Nadu is home to the most number of Divya Desams with 25 of them being located in the Chennai Metropolitan Area.
 The Divya Desams are revered by the 12 Alvars in the Naalayira Divya Prabandham, a collection of 4,000 Tamil verses.
 The Divya Desams follow either Tenkalai or Vadakalai modes of worship.

 Etymology

 In Sanskrit, divya means "divine" and desam indicates "realm" (temple).
 For a temple to be classified as a Divya Desam, the temple's main shrine should be dedicated to Vishnu and an adjoining shrine must be for Goddess Lakshmi, Vishnu's consort.
-The temples at Guruvayoor, Jagannath-Puri are not Divya Desams despite being the most visited temples in India.